The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A detailed description of the projector algorithm

+This section presents a more detailed description of the projector algorithm, namely of Method \bref{method:projectorEuclidean}.
+A pseudocode is included too.
+See Figures \bref{fig:projectorEuclidWedgePhase1}--\bref{fig:projectorEuclidWedgePhase2} for an illustration.
+Additional relevant illustration is given in Figure \bref{fig:AlgorithmTree}.
+The description below and the one given in Algorithm 1 use the same notation.

-First, we create the 3 unit vectors $\theta_i$ corresponding to a simplex around the point $p$.
-After choosing a simplex subface, shooting the two rays in the direction of $\theta_i,\,i=1,2$, finding the endpoints $p+T_i$ (using, e.g., Method \ref{method:Endpoint} in Section \ref{sec:Endpoint}; here $T_i=T(\theta_i,p)\theta_i$) and finding the corresponding bisecting lines $L_i$, we want to use this information for finding all of the possible vertices in the cone generated by the rays.
-By using equation \eqref{eq:B_lambda} we find the type of intersection between the lines $L_1,L_2$.
+First, we create the three unit vectors $\theta_i$, $i\in \{1,2,3\}$ corresponding to a projector around the point $p$.
+After choosing a projector subedge, shooting the two rays in the direction of $\theta_i,\,i=1,2$, finding the endpoints $p+T_i$ (using, e.g., Method \bref{method:Endpoint} in Section \bref{sec:Endpoint}; here $T_i:=T(p,\theta_i)\theta_i$) and finding the corresponding bisecting lines $L_i$, we want to use this information for finding all of the possible vertices in the wedge generated by the rays.
+By using equation \beqref{eq:B_lambda} we find the type of intersection between the lines $L_1,L_2$.
 This intersection is either the empty set, a point, or a line.

-If \eqref{eq:B_lambda} has no solution of any kind (including solutions which are not non-negative), then the lines $L_1$ and $L_2$ are parallel.
+If \beqref{eq:B_lambda} has no solution of any kind (including solutions which are not non-negative), then the lines $L_1$ and $L_2$ are parallel.
 This is a rare event but it must be taken into account.
 In this case $L_1$ and $L_2$ have the same direction vector $\phi$, i.e., $L_i=\{q_i+\phi t: t\in \R\}$ for some $q_i\in \R^2$, $i=1,2$ and some unit vector $\phi$.
-We check if the ray emanating from $p$ in the direction of $\phi$ is in the cone (happens if and only if the solution $(\alpha_1,\alpha_2)$ to the linear equation $\phi=\alpha_1\theta_1+\alpha_2\theta_2$ is nonnegative).
-If yes, then we shoot a ray in the direction of $\theta_3:=\phi$.
-Otherwise, we shoot the ray in the direction of $\theta_3=-\phi$.
-This ray will be contained in the cone and will hit a facet of the cell not located on the lines $L_1$ and $L_2$ (the facet may be located on the boundary of the bounded world $X$).
-We divide the current simplex subface using $\theta_3$ and continue the process.
+We check if the ray emanating from $p$ in the direction of $\phi$ is inside the wedge (this happens if and only if the solution $(\alpha_1,\alpha_2)$ to the linear equation $\phi=\alpha_1\theta_1+\alpha_2\theta_2$ is nonnegative).
+If yes, then we denote $\theta_3:=\phi$ and shoot a ray in the direction of $\theta_3$.
+Otherwise, we denote $\theta_3:=-\phi$ and shoot the ray in the direction of $\theta_3$.
+In both cases this ray will be contained in the wedge and will hit an edge of the cell not located on the lines $L_1$ and $L_2$ (the edge may be located on the boundary of the bounded world $X$).
+We divide the current projector subedge using $\theta_3$ and continue the process.